-Sorry to be so blunt, but someone had to say it... no one wants to read a collection of stuffy surface-level paragraphs or a boring run-down of your resume.
 They want to know what makes you YOU, so they can determine whether or not you’d be a good match for a potential creative collaboration.
+People don’t hire people they don’t LIKE.

 Your About page is where you can truly let your readers in, because it’s where you lay the foundation for the soon-to-be love story between you and your future clients or customers.

-And because I'd never draft an 'About' page that begins with professional credentials—that's like sitting down at the bar and listing out all of your accomplishments on a first date—we're gonna start with some personal stuff.
+And because I'd never draft an About Page that begins with professional credentials (that's like sitting down at the bar and listing out all of your accomplishments on a first date… not the best idea if you want someone to actually like you) we're gonna start with some personal stuff.

-I'm also a toddler mom, an aspiring Cape Cod summer resident with a penchant for Elin Hilderbrand novels, and the friend that sends 12-minute audio message monologues multiple times in a row without waiting for a reply.
+I'm also a Lightning McQueen apologist, an insufferable Cape Cod summer resident who pretends to live inside an Elin Hilderbrand novel, the official Spokesperson of the Squirrels (aka the neurodivergent girlies), social anxiety’s worst nightmare, and the friend who sends multiple 12-minute audio message monologues in a row without ever waiting for a reply.

-I love anything recommended by Reese Witherspoon, I watch MasterClass like it's a TV show, I've decided that playing tennis is not just my hobby but my primary personality trait, and I'm the type of person that approaches strangers struggling to get the perfect selfie to offer to take the picture for them.
+I love anything recommended by Reese Witherspoon, I’d take a bullet for Queen Latifah, I have a robot vacuum named Clean Latifah, I’d spontaneously combust if I weren’t held together by my Siri Reminders and my Side Character, I've decided that collecting new friends is not just my hobby but my primary personality trait, and I'm the type of person that will always approach strangers struggling to get the perfect selfie to offer to take the picture for them.

 Does that feel like enough personal information for now?
-Perf—let's move on.
+Do you like me yet?
+Perfect!
+Let's move on.

-I graduated with a degree in basically everything but Marketing—scroll to "U" in the Glossary for details—and somehow have managed to work in more industries than most, with experience in the legal field, retail, banking, secondary education, wedding planning, and hospitality.
-The one thing all of my roles have had in common was (you guessed it!) copy and content writing.
+But I won’t lie to you: I have a degree in basically everything except marketing — scroll to "U" in the Glossary for details — and somehow have managed to work in more industries than most, with experience in the legal field, retail, banking, education, wedding planning, and hospitality.

 You have a wicked awesome offering that you're so excited to tell the world about.
 Buuuut you have no idea where to start.
 Like, at all.